-The Key Stage 4 Curriculum Evening on Thursday 25th February 2021 plays a vital role in helping you tailor your future learning pathway.
+The Key Stage 4 Curriculum Evening on Thursday 17th February 2022 plays a vital role in helping you tailor your future learning pathway.

-You will be able to discuss your courses with your individual subject staff in those subjects you are considering opting for.
-I would encourage you to discuss each subject in greater detail once you have read the online option booklet with your parent/carers and have narrowed your option choices down to 6/7 subjects of which you will ultimately opt for 5 with the intention of studying 4 of those 5.
+You will be able to discuss your courses with you are considering opting for.

+We would encourage you to discuss each subject in greater detail once you have read the online option booklet with your parent/ carers and have narrowed your option choices down to 6/7 subjects.
+You will then be asked to make a choice of either 3 options or 5 depending on whether you are on the 'Red' or Green' pathway.
+More information on the 2 pathways can be found on the next page titled 'Guidance for Parents and Carers'.